Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 When a shipment is offered to the initial carrier, the shipping paper must bear the prescribed shipper’s certification.
 This certification indicates that the hazardous material is being offered in compliance with the Hazardous Materials Regulations.

-No certification is required for the return of an empty tank car which previously contained a hazardous material and which has not been cleaned or purged.
+No certification is required for the return of an empty tank car that previously contained a hazardous material and that has not been cleaned or purged.

 Except for hazardous waste, a shipper’s certification is not required for the highway transport of hazardous materials when: